AlSch092/UltimateAntiCheat/README.md

 - Exported function names random renaming (process manipulation, anti-injection)
 - Data/obfuscation class to help hide sensitive variables
 - Check for if Windows is in 'Test Signing mode'
-- TLS Callback spoofing (changing TLS callbacks @ runtime)
+- TLS Callback spoofing (changing TLS callbacks at runtime)
-- Networked heartbeat system to ensure client is running the AC module (currently in-progress)
+- Networked heartbeat system to ensure client is running the AC module
 - Stops multiple instances of the process from being run by mapping shared memory

-## Upcoming Features:
-- Finalization of client/Server integration with anticheat class

 ## Enabling/Disabling Networking:
 Networking is currently being added to the project; the server can be found in the `Server` folder as its own solution.
 Using networking is optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
 If you choose to use networking, please follow the instructions in the README.md file of the server.